Ionosphere: Ionospheres of other planets and natural satellites

 Objects in the Solar System that have appreciable atmospheres (i.e., all of the major planets and many of the larger natural satellites) generally produce ionospheres.
 Planets known to have ionospheres include Venus, Mars, Jupiter, Saturn, Uranus, and Neptune.

 The atmosphere of Titan includes an ionosphere that ranges from about 880 to 1300 km in altitude and contains carbon compounds.
-Ionospheres have also been observed at Io, Europa, Ganymede, Triton, and Pluto.
+Ionospheres have also been observed at Io, Europa, Ganymede, Callisto, Triton, and Pluto.